 On November 18, 2020, the Group purchased a low-cost housing development project.
-As at March 31, 2022, the project is still under development with expected completion by June 2022.
+As at March 31, 2022, construction and development of the project has been completed.

 As for its investment properties, the Group sold two parcels of land in 2021 and has entered into a new lease contract with a new tenant for a period of three (3) years commencing on September 15, 2021.